awsdocs/iam-user-guide/doc_source/access_policies_manage-edit.md

 1. On the **Review** page, review the policy **Summary** and then choose **Save changes** to save your work\.

 1. If the managed policy already has the maximum of five versions, choosing **Save** displays a dialog box\.
-To save your new version, you must remove at least one older version\.
+To save your new version, you must remove at least one earlier version\.
 You cannot delete the default version\.
 Choose from the following options:
    + **Remove oldest non\-default policy version \(version v\# \- created \# days ago\)** – Use this option to see which version will be deleted and when it was created\.
 You can view the JSON policy document for all nondefault versions by choosing the second option, **Select versions to remove**\.
    + **Select versions to remove** – Use this option to view the JSON policy document and choose one or more versions to delete\.